 9. Leverage your event calendar to support members

 Every chamber of commerce organizes events.
 During normal times, these events include ribbon cuttings, workshops, networking events and more.
-During Covid-19 shelter-in-place orders, events may be limited to webinars and virtual happy hours or other online gatherings.
+Covid made online events like webinars and virtual happy hours more popular.

-To make event management easier, you can use membership software for hosting your calendar and event registration.
+To make event management easier, you can use chamber of commerce management software to host your calendar and event registration.
 Create some events that offer member and non-member ticket prices.
 Member pricing helps with perceived value.

 Allowing your members to post events to a community calendar can also increase member value and make your website a resource for visitors and community residents.
-Use your integrated email marketing platform to let members know about upcoming events.
-This will boost event attendance and eventually, member retention.
+Use your email marketing platform to let members know about upcoming events.
+This will boost event attendance and along with that, member retention.

 Evaluating past events should also be part of your member retention plan.
 Send surveys to event registrants and ask them if they got what they expected from the event.
 Then make any necessary adjustments.